Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/the-clues/index.md

 	<img src="./assets/img/clue3-level4.png" alt="Level 4">
 </div>

 After downloading the [crackme](http://www.venicodivici.com/crackmeclue3), we conduct some basic static and dynamic analysis to understand how it works.
-For those that are new to reverse engineering, *Static Analysis* is the analysis and study of applications without running those applications, it usually gives you an idea on what functions and methods are available and goes side by side with *Dynamic Analysis* which deals with analysis of apps at runtime.
+For those that are new to reverse engineering, *Static Analysis* is the analysis and study of applications without running those applications, it usually gives you an idea on what functions and methods are available and goes side by side with *Dynamic Analysis*, which deals with analysis of apps at runtime.

 **Static Analysis**